harmony-one/h/progress/rikako-hatoya.md

-2025-08-21 Fri: Analysis of top 10 holders (debugging incorrect metrics calculation, inspecting top 10 trends, and reiteration from there to investigate minting strategies + trading fee/collected reqards amount solution).
+2025-08-21 Fri: Analysis of top 10 holders (debugging incorrect metrics calculation, inspecting top 10 trends, and reiteration from there to investigate minting strategies + trading fee/collected rewards amount solution).
 Look into Dune queries, options strategy.

 2025-08-20 Thu: Started querying data with backward analysis of top holder activity.
 Other minor things such as understanding other strategies or lp-hedger repo.